Winterizing Your Cars

 Check Your Tires

 You should always check your tire tread regularly, but it is essential in winter when skidding is more likely.
 You can check the tread depth with a coin or ask a garage.
 If it is too shallow, you need to replace your tires.
 Most states have a 2/32-inch regulation on tire tread for commercial trucks, but the tread starts to lose its grip at 4/32 of an inch, so replacing it early makes a significant difference to your safety.

 Also, check the pressure in your tires regularly, as cold weather can cause them to deflate quickly.
 Finally, if you live in a region susceptible to snow and ice, get a set of winter tires fitted for extra grip.
 You may also need to carry snow chains if you drive in winter, especially in the mountains.

 Inspect Your Battery

-Your car battery capacity decreases in cold weather, so getting it checked to prevent a breakdown is vital.
-When you take your car to a professional for a winter check, they should also inspect cables and battery fluid.
+Your car battery capacity decreases in cold weather, so checking it to prevent a breakdown is vital.
+When you take your car to a professional for a winter check, they should inspect cables and battery fluid.
 You can also use a computerized battery tester to check the overall condition to know the voltage, the resistance, and the starter motor capability.
 Finally, consider a moment to clean your battery terminals, as this makes the battery work more effectively.